gordonjun2/DataBarista/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for new features, improvements, or bug fixes, please open an issue or submit a pull request.
-For major changes, consider discussing them first to ensure alignment with the project’s goals.
+For major changes, consider discussing them first to ensure alignment with the project's goals.

 ---